Twirlator: A Pipeline for Analyzing Subgroup Symmetry Effects in Quantum Machine Learning Ansatzes: Evaluation

-The results for the operator difference norm, which we defined in~\autoref{eq:operator_difference_norm}, are presented in Fig.~\ref{fig:commutator_norm_with_twirling} for four qubit ansatzes.
-When the subgroup size is $1$, meaning that the subgroup consists of only the group's neutral element, we correctly obtain $0$ as a difference since $G = G_{\mathrm{twirl}}$ holds always, and the difference is $0$.
+\tinyskip \mypar{Four qubits ($S_4$)} The results for the operator difference norm, i.e., generator drift, which we defined in~\autoref{eq:operator_difference_norm}, are presented in Fig.~\ref{fig:commutator_norm_with_twirling} for four-qubit ansatzes.
+When the subgroup size is $1$, meaning that the subgroup consists of only the group's neutral element, we correctly obtain $0$ as a difference since $G = G_{\mathrm{twirl}}$ holds always.
 The norm increases with the size of the symmetry group, as a larger number of symmetries in the problem necessitates more extensive modifications to the generator $G$.

-Some interesting ansatzes are $2$, $9$, $11$ and $15$.
-The commonality between these ansatzes is that they all contain non-parametrized gates, such as CNOTs, CZs, and Hadamard gates, and we suspect that their symmetrization slightly reduces the difference.
+The average generator drift across ansatzes increases from $0$ (subgroup size $1$) to $1.72$ (subgroup size $24$).
+Some interesting ansatzes are $2$, $9$, $11$ and $15$, whose generator drifts are $2.11$, $2.26$, $2.01$, and $2.42$ respectively when the subgroup size is $24$, and these are visible as yellow stripes.
+The commonality between these ansatzes is that they all contain non-parametrized gates, such as CNOTs, CZs, and Hadamard gates, and we suspect that their symmetrization slightly increases the difference.
 We can also see that the norm for subgroups of size $6$ is slightly lower than for subgroups of sizes $4$ and $8$, which makes this case stand out.

-A similar trend is observed for larger instances.
+\tinyskip \mypar{Five qubits ($S_5$)} A similar trend is observed for larger instances.
 Corresponding results for the 5-qubit ansatzes computed over the subgroups of $S_5$ are presented in Fig.~\ref{fig:commutator_norm_with_twirling_5}.
+In these cases, the average generator drift across ansatzes increases from $0$ to $2.51$.
 Ansatzes $2$, $9$, $11$, and $15$ again perform differently.
 We also observe that subgroups of sizes $5$, $10$, $20$, $60$, and $120$ show higher norms.
 Looking at the subgroups more closely, one can identify that many subgroups of size $5$ are contained in subgroups of size $10$, many of size $10$ are contained in subgroups of size $20$, and so on.
 Subgroups that contain smaller subgroups consequently inherit their properties.
 This would explain the stripes in Fig.~\ref{fig:commutator_norm_with_twirling} and Fig.~\ref{fig:commutator_norm_with_twirling_5}.